 Skilled professionals, who ensure animals stay within their natural environments and have the best chance at survival, are at the heart of this line of conservation work.

 7) Climate awareness educator

-Because so many factors feed into the health of our environment – and this in turn feeds into climate change – it can be difficult to grasp climate concerns, let alone know how to contribute in a positive way.
+It can be difficult to grasp climate concerns, let alone know how to contribute in a positive way.
 But in recent years, more opportunities to do work that focuses on climate awareness have become available.

 Since all aspects of life rely on water – wildlife conservation, marine conservation and even public health – it’s only logical to keep water conservation at the core of every career working towards an improved world.

 We need skilled professionals managing our water reserves just as much as we need the water itself.
-And the field of water conservation involves employing a variety of skills.

 There’s the hands-on construction of water receptacles – providing more communities with potable water – education around the necessity of water conservation, and the analysis of water use in order to make more informed decisions about where to use this precious resource.

 Without organisational operations staff, conservation projects would fall flat.
 With so much going on in the world of conservation, it only makes sense to have individuals dedicated to making sure that things run smoothly.